Are you overlooking important terms on your legal contract? Read more

 Solicitors, too, are feeling the pressure.
 The Secret Barrister writes that “the relentless slashing of legal aid rates renders it near-impossible for many solicitors to remain financially viable”.

 Why, then, would any up-and-coming lawyer choose criminal as a career?
-One of Scotland’s most senior criminal lawyers, John Scott QC, recently told the Times that: “I am at a stage now where I would probably say to young people ‘look, it’s hugely important and we need the best people doing it, but you would be able to support yourself and your family much better, much more easily, if you did something else”.
+One of Scotland’s most senior criminal lawyers, John Scott QC, recently told the Times that: “I am at a stage now where I would probably say to young people ‘look, it’s hugely important and we need the best people doing it, but you would be able to support yourself and your family much better, much more easily, if you did something else'”.

-The statistics show some support for this view.
-The Bar Council, in a recent briefing, noted that in 2014 the average net earnings of a criminal barrister were £28,000 after taking off VAT and various expenses.
-Coincidentally, £28,000 was the average full-time UK salary that year -- so what to barristers might seem like poverty looks, to many workers, like a normal wage.
-“The idea that we are somehow worse off than the average taxpayer,” Daw says, “is ludicrous.”
+The Bar Council, in a 2020 briefing noted that in 2014 the average net earnings of a criminal barrister were £28,000 after taking off VAT and various expenses.
+Coincidentally, £28,000 was the average full-time UK salary that year - so what to barristers might seem like poverty looks, to many workers, like a normal wage.
+“The idea that we are somehow worse off than the average taxpayer,” Chris Daw QC of Lincoln House Chambers (in Manchester) and Serjeants’ Inn Chambers (London) says, “is ludicrous.”

 KEY FACTS